-(a) a student under 18 years attending the school;

-(b) a pre-preparatory age child registered in-

-- (i) a pre-preparatory learning program at the school; or - (ii) a distance education pre-preparatory learning program at the school;

-(c) a person with a disability who-

-- (i) under section 420(2), is being provided with special education at the school; and - (ii) is not enrolled in the preparatory year at the school.
+- a) a student under 18 years attending the school; - b) a kindergarten age child registered in- - I. a kindergarten learning program at the school; or - II. a distance education kindergarten learning program at the school; - c) a person with a disability who- - I. under section 420(2), is being provided with special education at the school; and - II. is not enrolled in the preparatory year at the school.